Special Tribunal for Lebanon: Hezbollah accusations against Israel

 Following Israel's Channel 1 announcement of the names and positions of alleged suspects, Hezbollah's news outlet, Al-Manar, opined that the Special Tribunal for Lebanon was an opportunity for Israel to achieve its 'unachieved' goals in Lebanon.

-In a news conference on 9 August 2010, Hezbollah Secretary General Hassan Nasrallah denied Hezbollah involvement in the assassination and claimed to have evidence that Israel was behind the attack.
+In a news conference on 9 August 2010, Hezbollah Secretary General Hassan Nasrallah denied Hezbollah's involvement in the assassination and claimed to have evidence that Israel was behind the attack.
 This allegedly included an audio recording of an alleged Israeli agent and intercepted Israeli aerial drone footage of the route Hariri took before the explosion.
 Nasrallah stated that Israel wanted to assassinate Hariri to create political chaos and force Syria to withdraw from Lebanon.

 Following the press conference, the STL Prosecution "requested Lebanese authorities to provide all the information in possession of" Nasrallah, including video material showed at the news conference and "any other material that would be of assistance to the Office of the Prosecutor in unveiling the truth".
 It also invited Nasrallah "to use his authority to facilitate [the] investigation".

 Hezbollah subsequently submitted materials to the Lebanese authorities, who then passed it on to the STL Prosecutor's office.
 An STL spokesperson confirmed that Prosecutor Daniel Bellemare was "carefully examining" the data.

 Calling the potential evidence "important and very sensitive", then-Prime Minister Saad Hariri stated that "I personally am in favor of a deep discussion of the details, because it is very important to me to find out the truth both as prime minister and as [Rafic] Hariri's son".
-He reportedly said the STL should consider Nasrallah's allegations, since his words reflected the views of many in Lebanon.
+He reportedly said the STL should consider Nasrallah's allegations since his words reflected the views of many in Lebanon.

 The indictment's heavy reliance on telecommunications data raised questions upon its release in 2011; many Lebanese officials considered the evidence compromised due to infiltration by a number of intelligence agencies, including Israel's.
 The telecommunications data remains a fundamental part of the Prosecution's case.